Drafted, June, 1990; Adopted by faculty, October, 1990

 (American Bar Association Standard 305: Study Outside The Classroom)

 One of the hallmarks of Loyola Law School is its longstanding commitment to teaching the practical as well as the theoretical.
 This philosophy is reflected in many of the school's courses devoted to the teaching of lawyering skills, legal writing, and clinical and externship training.

-The law school Externship Program and Policy Statement is revised periodically and reviewed by the faculty to ensure that the law school and the faculty exercise their responsibilities in the implementation and administration of externship programs.
+The law school Field Placement and Policy Statement is revised periodically and reviewed by the faculty to ensure that the law school and the faculty exercise their responsibilities in the implementation and administration of externship programs.

 The Law School has several externship field placement programs all of which are administered, implemented and supervised by law school faculty: